kubauth/kubauth-doc/docs/30-user-guide/170-ldap-connector.md

 ucrd
 ```

-Kubauth is build from a modular architecture.
-The following schema describe the default configuration:
+Kubauth is built on a modular architecture.
+The following diagram describes the default configuration:

 ![containers](../assets/archi-default.png){ align=left width="40%" }

-To exchange together, all modules use the same very simple identity protocol, with only one exchange type.
+All modules communicate using the same simple identity protocol with a single exchange type:

-- The Request provide a login and optionally a password
+- The Request provides a login and optionally a password
-- The Response provide a status (NotFound, PasswordFail, PasswordChecked, ....) and all user related information (Name, Emails, Claims, ....) it can provide
+- The Response provides a status (NotFound, PasswordFail, PasswordChecked, ...) and all available user-related information (Name, Emails, Claims, ...)

-All communication between modules (aka container) are using `localhost`.
-As such they remains 'private' and not exposed outside of the pod.
+All communication between modules (containers) uses `localhost`, keeping it private and not exposed outside the pod.

-Each module (or container) listen on a specific port
+Each module (container) listens on a specific port:

-- The `OIDC` module handle all user interaction and initiate an identity request.
+- The `oidc` module handles all user interaction and initiates identity requests
-- The `audit` is a transparent pass trough for the protocol.
-It log all request to provide the Audit feature described previously
+- The `audit` module is a transparent pass-through for the protocol, logging all requests to provide the audit feature described previously
-- The `ucrd` module will access the User, Groups and GroupBinding Custom resource to build the response.
+- The `ucrd` module accesses the User, Group, and GroupBinding Custom Resources to build the response

-All these module are 'built-in' the kubauth image.
-And assembly is performed by the helm chart.
+All these modules are built into the kubauth image.
+Assembly is performed by the Helm chart.

 ![](../assets/empty.png){width="100%"}

-There is another build-in module: `ldap` which will serve the identity protocol by connecting to an external LDAP server
+There is another built-in module: `ldap`, which implements the identity protocol by connecting to an external LDAP server.

 Here is the new configuration:

 ![containers](../assets/archi-ldap.png){ align=left width="40%" }

-To switch onto this new configuration, we must:
+To switch to this configuration, you must:

-- Disable the `ucrd` module.
+- Disable the `ucrd` module
-- Activate the `ldap` module
+- Enable the `ldap` module
-- Configure the `audit` module to request the `ldap` (Listening on port 6803) module instead of `ucrd` (Was listening in port 6802)
+- Configure the `audit` module to request the `ldap` module (listening on port 6803) instead of `ucrd` (which listened on port 6802)
-- Configure the `ldap` module depending of the target LDAP Server
+- Configure the `ldap` module for your target LDAP server

 ![](../assets/empty.png){width="100%"}

-The `values-ldap.yaml` file below setup this configuration.
+The `values-ldap.yaml` file below implements this configuration.

-The ldap configuration itself is tailored for an OpenLDAP server deployed as described on [Appendix/OpenLDAP deployment](../70-appendix/100-openldap.md)
+The LDAP configuration itself is tailored for an OpenLDAP server deployed as described in [Appendix/OpenLDAP Deployment](../70-appendix/100-openldap.md).

 ???+ abstract "values-ldap.yaml"